dnndev/xmp-docs/tutorials/6_editing-deleting-feedback-form-data.md

 11. Click the Update Record button and your changes will be saved.
 The end result should look something like this:
     ![](./Walkthrough6_DisplayWithChangeHighlighted.png)

 12. There's one more feature we want to add to our solution — the ability to delete a record.
 For this we'll add a Delete Button and a Delete Command to our view.
-Open the [Control Panel](../control-panel.md), find **CustomerFeedback** in the [Explorer](../explorer.md) (Views tab), and click it to open it in the [Code Editor](../code-editor.md).
+Open the [Control Panel](../control-panel.md), find **CustomerFeedback** in the [Explorer](../explorer.md) (Views tab), and click it to open it in the [View Editor](../view-editor.md).

 13. Make the following changes — highlighted below:
     ```html {2,13-15,36-39}